 You must apply at the Registrar at the municipal office where the bride resides.
 If not a resident of New Jersey, then apply in the groom's town of residence.

-If both are non-residents, then apply in the town where you will be having the wedding ceremony.
+If you both are non-residents, then apply in the town where you will be having the wedding ceremony.
 You will need to show proof of your residency be providing one of the following: Drivers license, utility bill, apartment lease, or tax bill.

 Note: For marriage license purposes, military personnel are residents of the posts where they are stationed.